 The Secession Building is open Tuesday-Sunday from 10:00–18:00.
-The entrance costs 9.50 EUR.
+The entrance costs 12 EUR.

 Wagner was also in charge of designing and engineering many aspects of the Vienna City Train, the horsedrawn and later steam-powered predecessor of today’s underground, in the late 19th century.

 The Karlsplatz Pavilions are made of green, wrought-iron framework and marble slabs, and the roof over the arched gate is adorned with golden ornaments and sunflower motifs.
 These motifs are a great example of the classical Jugendstil style, combining simplicity and elegance.

 The Karlsplatz Pavilions are open Tuesday-Sunday: 10:00–13:00, 14:00–18:00 (April–October).
 The entrance costs 5 EUR.
 Free entrance on the first Sunday of each month.

 Church of St. Charles

 The fantastic Church of St. Charles (Karlskirche) is one of the veritable must-see attractions in Vienna.
 After Vienna was hit by the plague in 1714, Emperor Charles VI vowed to build a church as soon as the city was delivered from its plight.

 In fact, it is one of the few churches that I like better from the outside.
 As stunning as the church is during the day, it is even more beautiful at night when it’s bathed in light and reflected in the pond sitting in front of it.

 The church’s green copper dome rises to a height of 72 meters making it a prominent feature in the Viennese skyline.
-The marble-white facade of the church is dominated by the Neoclassical portico.
+The marble-white façade of the church is dominated by the Neoclassical portico.

-The church’s facade is further enhanced by the presence of the two columns that are topped by giant gilded Habsburg eagles and the imperial crown.
+The church’s façade is further enhanced by the presence of the two columns that are topped by giant gilded Habsburg eagles and the imperial crown.
 Inspired by the ancient Roman column of Trajan, these columns are decorated with scenes of the life of St. Charles Borromeo.

 The interior of the Church of St. Charles is decorated in a typically opulent Baroque manner.
 The High Altar is one of the highlights and features golden rays intertwined with a stucco relief showing St. Charles Borromeo being whisked away to heaven on a cloud crammed with cherubs.

 You can also take the elevator up into the elliptical cupola to get a closer look at the fresco on the dome showing the Virgin Mary imploring the Holy Trinity to bring an end to the plague.
 From here, you can climb the top steps to enjoy sweeping views of Vienna.

-The Church of St. Charles is open Monday–Saturday: 09:00-18:00, Sundays, and public holidays: 12:00-19:00.
-The entrance costs 8 EUR.
+The Church of St. Charles is open Monday–Saturday from 09:00–19:00 (until 21:00 on Thursday), Sundays, and public holidays: 09:00–20:00.
+The entrance costs 9.50 EUR.

 The eccentric Hundertwasser House (Hundertwasserhaus) is one of the best things to see in Vienna.
-With its multicolored patchwork facade, oriel windows, and spontaneous vegetation, it is one of the city’s most prominent landmarks.
+With its multicolored patchwork façade, oriel windows, and spontaneous vegetation, it is one of the city’s most prominent landmarks.

 Hundertwasser’s buildings stand out for their bright colors contrasted by black and gold, undulating floors, a notable lack of straight lines, and their highly experimental and Gaudi-like shapes that employ a variety of unusual materials, combining the artist’s vision of structures that blend with the natural environment.
 An unrepentant hippy, his goal was to find harmony between nature and man.

 Hundertwasser designed the building in 1986 as a playful take on the usually lackluster style of social housing.
 Universally panned after its construction, the Hundertwasser House is now an intrinsic part of Vienna’s cultural heritage.

-Today, almost 200 people live in the 52 apartments.
+Today, almost 200 people live in the building’s 52 apartments.
 Each differently colored section marks one apartment and the size of every apartment is visible as it is marked by an uneven line of ceramic tiles.